 Once you are done with your volunteering hours, the day is all yours!

 In the Cape Town location, there are six volunteer houses, and while you get to know the volunteers from all the houses, people tend to stick with their houses during the afternoons.
 Activities that were common included going to the beach, surfing, going to coffee shops to grab a bite and get some WiFi, taking the train to a nearby town or into Cape Town, going into Simon’s Town by train to go see the penguins on the beach (yes, there are penguins in South Arica and you can get pretty close to them!) and so on.

-Wednesday night and Friday nights were everyone’s favourite!
+Wednesday night and Friday nights were everyone’s favorite!
 Every Wednesday the volunteers head to Brass Bell, a karaoke bar where we all sing our heads off and have an amazing night!
 Fridays, right in Muizenberg is held Friday Market, a market with a wide range of delicious foods sold by small vendors.
-It is such an amazing event where the volunteers from all the houses can come together, talk, laugh and fill their bellies with amazing food!
+It is such an amazing event where the volunteers from all the houses can come together, talk, laugh, and fill their bellies with amazing food!

-On weekends however, people usually had bigger activities planned.
+On weekends, however, people usually had bigger activities planned.
 The most popular things that volunteers did were going on safaris, going on wine tours in Stellenbosch, going shark-cage diving, hiking Table Mountain or Lion’s Head, visiting Robben Island (Nelson Mandela’s former prison), visiting Kirstenbosch National Botanical Gardens, going to one of the dozens of markets around Cape Town, paragliding, abseiling, and so many more activities.